Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 **(1) Gaussian filtering**

-Before converting the image from RGB into LAB space, denoise the image and use "GaussianBlur()" function in cv2 library for Gaussian filtering.
+Before converting the image from RGB into LAB space, denoise the image and use "**GaussianBlur()**" function in cv2 library for Gaussian filtering.

 {lineno-start=146}